evaera/Cmdr/SECURITY.md

 We value those who take the time and effort to report security vulnerabilities according to this policy and will offer recognition as appropriate.
 However, as an independent open-source project, we cannot offer monetary rewards for vulnerability disclosures.

-"We", "us", "our", etc. in this policy refers to the Cmdr maintainers in conjunction.
+"We", "us", "our", etc. in this policy refers to the Cmdr maintainers.
 "You", etc. refers to a person who has or intends to discover or report a vulnerability.

 ## A quick note for our users